oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 The Python interface works pretty well, and is well supported for the most part, although it does have some ‘fun’ quirks - if you manage to make it throw errors, it will sometimes do so in 3 different languages, making tracking down issues… complex.

-Python and Scala also have a REPL - an interactive shell - which can make prototyping/quick data explorations a breeze.
-Because of this, it can also be called from notebooks, which I’m sure will appeal to some :)
+Python and Scala also have a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) - [an interactive shell](https://spark.apache.org/docs/latest/quick-start.html#basics) - which can make prototyping/quick data explorations a breeze.
+Because of this, it can also be [called from notebooks](https://blog.sicara.com/get-started-pyspark-jupyter-guide-tutorial-ae2fe84f594f), which I’m sure will appeal to those of the Data Science inclination :)

-### Disadvantages

-Spark has a lot of great features, but there are a few downsides.
-One is the complexity - there’s a huge amount to learn, and it can take years to grasp the nuances of the various features.
-Tuning and optimising Spark jobs in particular is a fine art - there are a huge number of variables, and getting good performance is hard.
-Particularly for smaller datasets, running through Spark, even optimised Spark, can end up being slower than an equivalent plain ol’ Python program, just because of the overhead of spinning up a job on a large Spark cluster, sending data to and fro across the network.

-Setting up a Spark cluster (whether dedicated, or via Kubernetes, Mesos or YARN) is non-trivial - even upon cloud compute it can be a lot of configuration and networking - you need devops assistance to maintain it and keep everything running smoothly.

-Finally, if you have a decent number of Spark jobs, and start creating utils, and job tests, testing can be a nightmare.
-The official way to test Spark involves spinning up a dedicated Spark node (either locally or on a Cluster), running a test, and spinning down again.
-That’s really slow, even with minimal settings.
-I actually ended up writing a library to mock Spark and run unit tests (it currently only supports RDDs, and is probably a bit out of date, but was hundreds of times faster than spinning up Spark).

-### Spark Architecture

-Spark can be run either in ‘local’ mode, in which case it will run on the local machine, or in a ‘cluster’ mode, in which case it will run the job on a specified cluster.
-Spark clusters consist of one or more master nodes, which orchestrate job running, and where data ends up, and zero or more slave/worker nodes.
-These perform the majority of the heavy lifting.
-Certain operations are run purely on the master nodes, and some purely on workers (another factor to consider when tuning jobs).
-If there is more than one master, then the masters can recover from failure (one of the master nodes failing/going down), and generally jobs are resilient to the failure of worker nodes.

-### Data Locality

-When processing large amounts of data, you’ll want to consider where the data is coming from.
-If it’s coming from some external datastore, all of that data will need to be streamed over the network, which will add a lot of network traffic and time to jobs.
-Another option is going for data locality - trying to store the data on the same nodes that will do the processing.
-This is often done when the data is stored in HDFS or Cassandra - running both data storage and processing on the same physical machines.
-You’ll also need to consider the parallelism of the jobs involved to minimise streaming of data between nodes - if running on YARN, Spark can optimise tasks for where the data is located, which can make a big difference.

-### Launching Spark jobs

-As with many distributed frameworks, jobs are launched by passing a job in a self-contained class to a special script.
-In the case of Spark, there’s a launcher script called spark-submit, that lives in bin in any spark installation.
-This bundles up the job and fires it off to to the master node for execution.

-If your code is not entirely self-contained, then things start to get a little more complex.
-If you have 3rd party library dependencies, then you’ll need to to make sure that these are installed on every single machine in the cluster.
-Referencing your own code requires packaging it up and passing it across to the cluster.

-This launching method does mean that running jobs from a local application requires some wrapping to make sure that everything is configured correctly and the right bits of code are sent to the right place.
-I’ll cover a solution I’ve used for DataProc in the DataProc section.

 ### Data Structures

 There are three main concepts to cover when working with Spark - SparkContext, RDDs and DataFrames.
-The SparkContext is the main entry-point to Spark.
+The [`SparkContext`](http://spark.apache.org/docs/latest/api/python/pyspark.html#pyspark.SparkContext) is the main entry-point to Spark.
 This is where you configure which cluster you’re connecting to, job configuration, and how you pull datasets into Spark.

 ```python
 conf = SparkConf().setAppName(appName).setMaster(master)